tahlim/DevSecOps-Project/README.md

     sudo systemctl start jenkins
     sudo systemctl enable jenkins
     ```

-    - Access Jenkins in a web browser using the public IP of your EC2 instance.
+    - Access Jenkins in a web browser using the public IP of your EC2 instance, publicIp:8080

-        publicIp:8080

 2. **Install Necessary Plugins in Jenkins:**